Sahara Hamada Hamra

 into several smaller deserts or

 regions.
-For convenience, I will divide Libya into three sections (from
+For convenience, Libya may be divided into three sections (from

 (starting from